 The $350,000 renovation is expected to save countless taxpayer dollars and cut energy costs for the municipal building by half.
 The renovation project also included energy-efficient windows.

 Tree Canopy Program

-The Tree Canopy Program is also expected to provide green coverage in many places within the town to reduce sun heat exposure, improving our air quality by natural methods and erecting trees for a cooler overall temperature.
+The Tree Canopy Program is also expected to provide green coverage in many places within the town to reduce sun heat exposure, improve our air quality by natural methods, and erect trees for a cooler overall temperature.